 The Eurobot and Eurobot Junior robotics contest are two international amateur robotics competitions, which take place in Europe, and which are open to all young people in the world gathered within a club, a group of friends or a school setting.
-The technical challenge for the Eurobot contest consists of building an autonomous robot.
+The technical challenge for the Eurobot Junior contest consists of building a wire-guided or remote-controlled robot.
 The robots of the different teams are required to participate in matches during different meetings organized from January to June.